icebreakerone/ib1-technical-docs/docs/metadata.md

 `dcat:endpointURL`
 : The URL of this specific instances, interpolated with the `endpointURL` variable in the OpenAPI server `url`.

+`ib1:heartbeatDescription`
+: The URL of an OpenAPI file (with Server specified as `dcat:endpointDescription

 ## Access Block